 With cloud-based EHR systems, data is stored on external servers and can be accessed with any device that has an internet connection, while server-based EHR systems store data within the practice on a personal server.

-In addition, cloud-based systems are operated by external SAAS providers, so practices utilizing these systems can be assured that they are always operating on up-to-date servers as automatic updates exist within cloud-based EHR systems).
+Cloud-based systems are operated by external SAAS providers, so practices utilizing these systems are generally operating on up-to-date servers (as automatic updates exist within cloud-based EHR systems).

 The Office of the National Coordinator for Health Information Technology (ONC) advises that exchanging patient information electronically, submitting claims electronically, generating electronic records for patients’ requests, and e-prescribing are all examples of online activities that rely on cybersecurity practices to safeguard systems and information.

-Cybersecurity refers to ways to prevent, detect, and respond to attacks against or unauthorized access against a computer system and its information.
+Cybersecurity refers to ways to prevent, detect, and respond to attacks against or unauthorized access to a computer system and its information.
 Cybersecurity protects patient and practice information, or any form of digital asset stored in a computer or in any digital memory device.

 The Cloud Security Alliance (CSA) recently identified many of the top cybersecurity concerns that were “directly in the user’s control,” including:

-- Identity and access management
+- Identity and access management issues

-- Configuration management
+- Poor configuration management

 - Poor coding practices

-- Ignoring cloud direction.
+- Ignoring cloud direction

 The Health Information Management Working Group of the CSA recently also released guidance regarding the growing threat of ransomware in the healthcare cloud.
 Their report is intended to be used in conjunction with the National Institute of Standards and Technology (NIST) Cybersecurity Framework.

-The report states that “Due to the nature of public cloud, where the underlying infrastructure is secured and managed by the cloud service provider, many customers incorrectly assume that the threat of ransomware in the cloud is less than in a private data center.”
+The report states that “Due to the nature of the public cloud, where the underlying infrastructure is secured and managed by the cloud service provider, many customers incorrectly assume that the threat of ransomware in the cloud is less than in a private data center.”